ramboe/ramboe-dotnet-utils/README.md

 # ramboe-dotnet-utils
-Helper functions for dealing with .NET projects
+NeoVim helper functions for dealing with dotnet projects

 ## Installation